 Summary and conclusions

-The ad-supported free service has played a key role, as an additional revenue stream that in 2017 drove more than 10% of its sales and also a critical sales funnel that drove 60% of added premium members.
+- The ad-supported free service played a key role as an additional revenue stream in 2021, as it drove more than 12.5% of its sales and a critical sales funnel that drove 60% of added premium members in 2019.

-An interesting aspect is that even though Spotify is driven by AI, one of the most popular features – that drives most of the content hours on the platform – is the user-generated playlists that represented about 36% of monthly content hours!
+- An interesting aspect is that even though Spotify is driven by AI, one of the most popular features – that drives most of the content hours on the platform – is the user-generated playlists that represented about 36% of monthly content hours back in 2017!
+(When Spotify still reported these numbers).

 Handpicked related articles: